dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/DreamEther Packets.md

 Default time period is 3 months, and unlock needs to be active.
 After unlock, you can use our app to set a new lock time.

 Such a system should be able to be used to defend its own legal standing, should an attack be made.

+Escrow in NFTs which get transferred to the solvers of the packet.